New to Marqeable? See how it generates leads and wins customers. See the platform

 How Multi-Specialist AI Solves This

-Marqeable’s AI review agent takes a fundamentally different approach.
-Instead of simulating one generalist reviewer, it deploys five or more specialist reviewers running in parallel, each focused on a single dimension of content quality.
+Multi-specialist AI review takes a fundamentally different approach.
+Instead of simulating one generalist reviewer, it deploys specialist reviewers running in parallel, each focused on a single dimension of content quality.
+This is how Marqeable’s campaign pipeline works: when the AI drafts a campaign, review passes run before the draft ever reaches you.

 SpecialistWhat It EvaluatesExample Catches